 Is a cyber policy career right for you?

 There is an urgent need for cyber policy experts and companies are hiring at every level.
 If you are interested in learning more about cyber policy issues, ethics, security, privacy, and risk assessment and compliance on a global scale, you might consider a career in cyber policy.

-Whether you specialize in Cyber Policy, Cyber Data Fusion and Analysis, or both, the MPS in Cyber Policy and Risk Analysis program will educate and prepare you to understand security challenges and cyber ethics so that you can play a pivotal role in policy implementation and the battle against cyber espionage.
+Whether you specialize in cyber policy, cyber data fusion and analysis, or both, the Master of Science in Cybersecurity: Cyber Policy Specialization program will educate and prepare you to understand security challenges and cyber ethics so that you can play a pivotal role in policy implementation and the battle against cyber espionage.

-As a cyber policy expert, you might be tasked with ensuring cybersecurity practices are up to do date and follow up-to-the-minute best practices from both a technical and legal perspective.
+As a cyber policy expert, you might be tasked with ensuring cybersecurity practices are up-to-date and following up-to-the-minute best practices from both a technical and legal perspective.
 You might be hired by a politician to advise and craft policy, you might be hired by a corporation to oversee a cyber surveillance division to ensure they adhered to legal guidelines, or perhaps you will create your own cyber policy consultancy.
 Whichever road you take, you will have the opportunity to impact the lives of millions of people, both in the United States and abroad.